-ADSs offered by us 3,311,258 ADSs, representing 3,311,258 ordinary shares
+ADSs offered by us 2,000,000 ADSs, representing 2,000,000 ordinary shares

-Ordinary shares to be outstanding after this offering 51,297,095 ordinary shares (including 3,311,258 ordinary shares represented by the prospectus supplement to purchase up to an additional 496,688 ADSs.
+Ordinary shares to be outstanding after this offering 60,231,484 ordinary shares (including 2,000,000 ordinary shares represented by the prospectus supplement to purchase up to an additional 300,000 ADSs.

-3,311,258 ADSs issued in this offering)
+2,000,000 ADSs issued in this offering)

-Option to purchase additional ADSs We have granted the underwriters an option for a period of 30-days from the date of this holder you will not be treated as one of our shareholders and you will not have shareholder rights.
+Option to purchase additional ADSs We have granted the underwriters an option for a period of 30 days from the date of this holder you will not be treated as one of our shareholders and you will not have shareholder rights.
 You will have the rights of an ADS holder as provided in the deposit agreement among us, the depositary and owners and holders of ADSs from time to time.
-To better understand the terms of the ADSs, you should carefully read the section of the accompanying prospectus entitled "Description of American Depositary Shares" and the deposit agreement incorporated by reference into the registration statement of which this prospectus supplement forms a part.
+To better understand the terms of the ADSs, you should carefully read the section of the accompanying prospectus entitled "Description of American Depositary Shares" and the deposit agreement incorporated by reference into the registration statement of which this prospectus supplement is a part.

 American Depositary Shares Each ADS will represent one ordinary share, nominal value DKK 1 per share.
-As an ADS or approximately \$545.5 million if the underwriters exercise their option to purchase additional ADSs in full, after deducting the estimated underwriting commissions and estimated offering expenses payable by us, based on an assumed public offering price of \$151.00 per ADS, the last reported sale price of the ADSs on The Nasdaq Global Select Market on July 2, 2020.
-We currently expect to use the net proceeds from this offering to support the clinical development, regulatory approval and commercial preparations for TransCon hGH, to fund clinical development of our other endocrinology rare disease programs, including TransCon PTH and TransCon CNP, to identify and progress development of new product candidates, including in the therapeutic area of oncology, and for working capital and general corporate purposes.
+As an ADS or approximately \$323.6 million if the underwriters exercise their option to purchase additional ADSs in full, after deducting the underwriting commissions and estimated offering expenses payable by us, based on the public offering price of \$150.00 per ADS.
+We currently expect to use the net proceeds from this offering, together with our existing cash and cash equivalents, to support the commercial preparations, launch and commercial activities, clinical development and regulatory approvals for our products and product candidates and for working capital and other general corporate purposes.
 See "Use of proceeds" for a more complete description of the intended use of proceeds from this offering.